kiancn/CallbackMethod/README.md

-# MethodReferences, MethodPacks
+# MethodReferences
- & MeReferences and MePacks

 MethodReferences allows you to pass methods along as references and to pack methods together to pass along.

+Actually there are <b> MethodReferences, MethodPacks, MeReferences and MePacks </b>

+* The MethodReferences and MethodPack are non-generic types and are ideal for simpler signalling tasks.
+* The MeReferences and MePacks can do what the non-generics do, but have a degree of type-safety and allow many complex task types.

 -- This description will grow into an introduction.
 2019/09/17 --

 <I>Project version 0.01d (only end to end tests done; but no irregular behaviour noticed)</i>

-There are two versions and two do work together.
+The generic and the non-generic types do not mingle atm.

 There are non-generic versions that are very easy to pass around;
 but that have low type-safety and limited capabilities when it comes to parameters

     * MethodReference
     * MethodPack

 Generic versions called:

     * MeReference<V,O>
     * MePack<V,O>

 # Notice
 * The files themselves are heavily commented